adyitz/Analyst_BA_Case_Study/Case_Study.md

 2. Segmentation Analysis:

       - a) Propose five segmentations of the customer revenue data that are helpful for exploring potential, actionable business insights.
 Concisely explain why each segmentation may be valuable.
-      - b) Choose [one] of the five proposed segmentations to analyze in depth.
+      - b) Choose one of the five proposed segmentations to analyze in depth.
+Please show your analysis neatly in Google Sheets.
 What are the characteristics and preferences of each segment?
       - c) Have the segment's characteristics and preferences changed over time?
 If so, how?